 - Value: Up to £55,000 per year, although total funding will not exceed £160,000

-In the last round of funding, we received 117 eligible preliminary applications.
-From these, 37 applicants were invited to submit a full application, following which, 6 grants were awarded.
+In the last round of funding, we received 117 preliminary applications.
+Of these, 37 applicants were invited to submit a full application, following which, six grants were awarded.

 Please note that the application procedure for the International Project Grant has changed.
 We are now using a two-stage process, consisting of an open preliminary application stage followed by an invitation-only full application stage.
 Please see the call and guidelines below for further details.

-The guidelines for the call and the abstract application form for 2017 are below.
-There is also guidance on how to complete the form - please read this document before preparing your application.
+The guidelines for the call and the preliminary application form for 2017 are below.
+There is also guidance on how to complete the form – please read this document before preparing your application.

-We will acknowledge receipt of your application - if you do not hear from us within 3 days of submitting your application, please email us at email@example.com to check we have received it.
+We will acknowledge receipt of your application – if you do not hear from us within three days of submitting your application, please email us at email@example.com to check we have received it.

 Preliminary applications are assessed by our International Project Grant review panel; they will identify the best proposals to take forward to the full application stage.